c0chraniz3r/splurge/README.md

 ## Original Bash One-Liner

-The SPLURGE concept began as a simple Bash one-liner:
+The SPLURGE concept began as a simple Bash one-liner, as seen in the screenshot:

 ```bash
 clear ; for (( ; ; )) ; do read -p '$'$RANDOM': ' ; done